markable-dev/markable-api-docs/source/includes/_gettingstarted.md

 # Getting Started

-To be able to use/access this API you will need to be a verified developer, please **[signup](https://markable.ai/signup)** to get started.
-We'll get back to you with your user credentials.
+To be able to use/access this API you will need to be a verified developer, please **[request a free trial](https://markable.ai/free-trial)** to get started.
+We'll contact you with your user credentials.
+If you have your credentials from us in hand already, please follow the steps below.

 1. Then, [login](#user-authentication) with your user credentials.

 2. Once you have logged in, you will get your `user_access_token`.
-With this token, get your default [Client](#get-user-and-client) we have created for you.
+With this token, get your default [client](#get-user-and-client) we have created for you.

 3. Then, [authenticate](#client-authentication) your Client to get your `client_access_token`.